Chart Color Schemes

 Population

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, AreaSearch expects the suburb's population to increase just below the median of statistical areas across the nation.
-Based on aggregated SA2-level projections, Revesby Heights is expected to expand by 162 persons to reach a total population of 2,059 by the year 2041, reflecting an increase of 14.8% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in June 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in December 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, Revesby Heights is expected to increase by approximately 158 persons to reach a total population of around 2,171 by the year 2041, reflecting an overall increase of about 7.5% over the 17-year period.

 Frequently Asked Questions - Population